 Everything around her is changing.
 The girl needs to negotiate through her world that is full of truths in conflict with each other.
 The core of this story is how she will be comfortable with her own skin, not just to be accepted but also free.

-And when my father found out about it he was not going to trust me any more; he would know that I was not entirely on his side.
+And when my father found out about it he was not going to trust me anymore; he would know that I was not entirely on his side.

 Just the same, I did not regret it…

 The big twist of the story is when she finally acts upon her ache to make a stand.
-Her father feed the foxes with horsemeat.
+Her father feeds the foxes with horsemeat.
 They buy old horses that no longer had any use.
 They keep the horses all winter long, but they needed to be culled before the hay runs out.
 Mack, the male horse, was shot first and butchered.
 Disobeying her father’s orders, she and her brother peeped on a knothole to watch the whole event.
 In the days following, she kept on rehearsing the said event in her head, the pragmatic way her father and the hired man checked to see if Mack is already dead.
 As she considers these, she feels “a little ashamed, and there was a new wariness, a sense of holding-off, in my attitude to my father and his work”.

 Flora, the female horse, is next.
 On the morning she is to be shot, she bolts.
 The girl was the closest one to the gate of the farm and her father yelled for her to close it.
-The girl got there just in time, but instead she held it open for Flora to escape.
+The girl got there just in time, but instead, she held it open for Flora to escape.
 Her association with Flora signifies her stance to choose her own identity and freedom, thus, creating a certain disassociation with her father.

 I didn’t protest that, even in my heart.